RowdyRiley/QuickQuotes/README.md

-# QuickQuotes
+# QuickQuotes - Quote Delivery App
-CSE 115 Group Project
+Work-in-progress React Native app with Flask backend and Firebase authentication/notifications.

-Instructions on setting up the server:
+## Setting up the server:
 Ensure that you have the latest version of Python 3 installed
 Navigate to backend/
 Setup virtual environment: ```python -m venv venv```